 • Google Suggestion: Type your keywords on Google search bar and see what type of queries are being suggested by Google, these queries are collected by Google based on the keyword usage frequency.

-• Google Adwords; if you are running Adwords, data from Adwords is invaluable to give you an insight about the keywords that drive most traffic and bring most conversion to your business.
+• Google Ads; if you are running Adwords, data from Adwords is invaluable to give you an insight about the keywords that drive most traffic and bring most conversion to your business.

 • Competitors: There are some tools out there such as SEMrush that helps identify keywords that your competitors are trying to rank for and it also provides search volume and suggested cost per click for these keywords.